KippAD/portfolio-project-2/TESTING.md

 Many of these were resolved by including '**jshint esversion: 6**' at the top of the script - this specifies to the validator that the code uses ECMAScript 6 syntax.

-The vast majority of the remaining warnings were related to misplaced semi-colons and a few were undeclared variables that had been missed in the development process.
+The vast majority of the remaining warnings were related to misplaced semi-colons and a few undeclared variables that had been missed in the development process.
 All unecessary semi-colons were removed and undeclared variables declared.

 <p  align="center"><img  src="assets/readme-images/js-final-error.png" alt="Jshint validator final warning" width="75%"></p>